domenicquirl/comprehensive-rust/src/glossary.md

   A systems programming language that focuses on safety, performance, and concurrency.
 - Rust Fundamentals:\
-  Days 1 to 4 of this course.
+  Sessions 1 to 8 of this course.
 - safe:\
   Refers to code that adheres to Rust's ownership and borrowing rules, preventing memory-related errors.